General Course Information

-The postcode for the Lowick Community Hall is LA12 8EE.
+The postcode for the Torver Schoolroom is LA21 8##.

 From Junction 36 of the M6 follow the signs for the A590 to Barrow.
 At Greenodd (approx 14 miles) turn right across the carriageway and follow new road (A5092) for about 2 miles looking for a right turn for Coniston (A5084).
-Take this road and after a mile or so at the crossroads you will see the Red Lion pub to your left.
-Turn up passed the pub (now on your right).
-Follow road for a short distance and you will see the Hall next to the Church.
+Take this road and stay on it for about 4 miles.
+You will pass Lake Coniston and drop into Torver on a T junction.
+Turn left and look for the hall on your right next to the Church

 From North Cumbria you can come down to Junction 36 of the M6 or come through the Lakes, Keswick, Grasmere, Ambleside to Coniston.
-From Coniston follow road to Torver taking a left turn for Lowick at the junction in Torver (A5084).
-Once you have passed the large stone sign for Lowick turn right at the end of the long stretch, up passed the Red Lion pub.
-Hall on your right after a short distance.
+From Coniston follow road to Torver.
+The hall will be on your left as you approach the village centre

 From the East you will reach the M6 at some point so can then follow above instructions.